Aayush-kr/node-assignment/README.md

 To run test cases

-    In the terminal run 'npm test' and the test result in terminal.
+    In the terminal run 'npm test' and see the test results in terminal.